VW confirms it will rebrand its U.S. unit as 'Voltswagen'

 “We might be changing out our K for a T, but what we aren’t changing is this brand’s commitment to making best-in-class vehicles for drivers and people everywhere,” said Scott Keogh, president and CEO of Voltswagen of America in a statement.

-The German automaker has committed to sell one million EVs worldwide by 2025 and will launch 70 electric models launched across the VW group brands by 2029.
-(Reporting by David Shepardson; Editing by Kirsten Donovan)
+The German automaker has committed to sell one million EVs worldwide by 2025.

+The traditional VW Dark Blue color logo will remain for gas-powered vehicles and it will use a new light blue logo for electric vehicles.
+The company will use “Voltswagen” as an exterior badge on all EV models and gas vehicles will only have the VW emblem.

+The name change will not impact other VW brands like Audi, Porsche or Bentley.

 Our Standards: The Thomson Reuters Trust Principles.